viamrobotics/docs/docs/manage/CLI.md

 Once you have [installed the Viam CLI](#install), you must authenticate your CLI session with Viam in order to run CLI commands.

-You can authenticate your CLI session using either a personal access token or your organization's API key.
+You can authenticate your CLI session using either a personal access token or an organization API key.
-To use your organization API key to authenticate, you must first [create an organization API key](#create-an-organization-api-key).
+To use an organization API key to authenticate, you must first [create an organization API key](#create-an-organization-api-key).

 * To authenticate your CLI session using a personal access token: